 How Children Benefit When You Establish Paternity in Florida

 Children can most always benefit from having a record of who their biological fathers are, even if the father wishes not to be regularly involved.
 Having access to information such as the medical history of the father and his family may be needed at some point in the child’s life.
 Aside from that, in most cases, children are overall better off when they can have a healthy, loving and supportive relationship with both parents.
-If you are an unmarried biological father of a child in Florida and have questions about child custody or time sharing please contact Wendy Doyle-Palumbo for a free initial consultation.
+If you are an unmarried biological father of a child in Florida and have questions about child custody or time sharing please contact Wendy Doyle-Palumbo for an initial consultation.

 How to establish paternity in Pasco, Hernando , Citrus or Pinellas County, FL

 Consulting with an experienced family law and paternity attorney is the first step to establishing legal paternity.
 Wendy Doyle Palumbo is an experienced divorce and family law attorney who can provide advice, counsel and legal representation in a paternity case.
 Whether you are a father wishing to establish paternity to enjoy your parental rights, or one who has been named in a paternity lawsuit, I am here to fight for your rights.
-If you are single mother who would like to establish paternity in order to obtain a legal, binding custody order and to obtain Florida child support call my office promptly for a free initial consultation.
+If you are single mother who would like to establish paternity in order to obtain a legal, binding custody order and to obtain Florida child support call my office promptly for an initial consultation.
 Florida law requires that both parents provide financial support to their children and Wendy understands the financial hardships of parents who have been forced to carry that financial burden alone.

 Legal Ramifications and Establishing Paternity in Florida